25prabhu10/notes/docs/Concepts/Web/WebDevResources.md

 ## [Manifest](https://developers.google.com/web/fundamentals/web-app-manifest/)

-- The web app **manifest** is simple JSON file that tells the browser about your web application and how it should behave when _'installed'_ on the user's mobile device or desktop.
+- The web app **manifest** is simple JSON file that tells the browser about your web application and how it should behave when _'installed'_ on the user's mobile device or desktop

 ## [Robots](https://www.robotstxt.org/robotstxt.html)